From Sensoji Temple to Tokyo Skytree, Best Things to Do in Asakusa

 10. Tokyo Mizumachi

-Following the giant shopping complex Tokyo Solamachi opening at the base of Tokyo Skytree in 2012, the Asakusa and Sumida area welcomed a new cultural spot Tokyo Mizumachi in March, 2020.
+Following the giant shopping complex Tokyo Solamachi opening at the base of Tokyo Skytree in 2012, Asakusa and Sumida area welcomed a new cultural spot Tokyo Mizumachi in March, 2020.
 The new river front commercial complex is built along the Tobu Line and connects Asakusa and the Tokyo Skytree area by Sumida River Walk, the new pathway across the river.
 Tokyo Mizumachi offers various unique and trendy facilities including restaurants, cafes, stylish hostel and bouldering gym.

 Map: https://goo.gl/maps/fduh8sFvqQqDzhR46